Exploring the Advantages of Quantum Generative Adversarial Networks in Generative Chemistry: Introduction

-The applications of quantum computing can be found in difference fields, such as solving routing problem \cite{neukart2017traffic, harwood2021formulating}, the stock price forecasting \cite{orus2019quantum,liu2022quantum}, molecule properties discovery \cite{kandala2017hardware, google2020hartree, gao2021computational}, tautomeric state prediction \cite{shee2022quantum} and drug design \cite{li2021quantum}.
+The applications of quantum computing can be found in different fields, such as solving routing problems \cite{neukart2017traffic, harwood2021formulating}, stock price forecasting \cite{orus2019quantum,liu2022quantum}, multi-task classification \cite{du2022demystify}, two-player zero-sum game \cite{yin2022efficient}, \yc{high-resolution handwritten digits generation \cite{rudolph2022generation},} the discovery of molecular properties \cite{aspuru2005simulated,lanyon2010towards,peruzzo2014variational,o2016scalable,kandala2017hardware,cao2019quantum,google2020hartree, gao2021computational}, tautomeric state prediction \cite{shee2022quantum}, and drug design \cite{cao2018potential,li2021quantum}.
 We can obtain more efficient and accurate results by utilizing the technique of quantum annealer, quantum machine learning, and quantum algorithm.
 These advantages that utilize the fundamental properties of quantum mechanics to achieve better performances compared to the classical methods are called quantum advantages.
 These performances can be on the computational resources requirement in simulation, computational efficiency in algorithm development, and measurement precision in metrology.
-More specifically, the quantum advantages can be identified in three aspects: scalability, complexity, and accuracy.
+More specifically, quantum advantages can be identified in three aspects: scalability, complexity, and accuracy.
 The idea of utilizing the intrinsic quantum properties of quantum processors to simulate quantum systems was proposed by Feynman in 1982 \cite{feynman1982simulating}, allowing us to understand the characteristics of large quantum systems with a feasible computational resource and achieving the quantum advantage of scalability.
 For complexity, researchers found that the complexity of many algorithms \cite{grover1996fast, coppersmith2002approximate,shor1994algorithms,kitaev1995quantum} can be significantly reduced by the quantum properties.
-Better measurement accuracy can be achieved by sophisticated designed protocols that enhanced the accuracy from the standard quantum limit to the Heisenberg limit \cite{giovannetti2004quantum,giovannetti2006quantum,lloyd2008enhanced,komar2014quantum}
+Better measurement accuracy can be achieved by sophisticated designed protocols that enhance the accuracy from the standard quantum limit to the Heisenberg limit \cite{giovannetti2004quantum,giovannetti2006quantum,lloyd2008enhanced,komar2014quantum}